-We will give you a "Sales Query Sheet".
 The Query Sheet is a questionnaire about you and your property.
-The answers to the questions will enable us to process the transaction more efficiently.
+The answers to the questions will help us process the transaction more efficiently.

-We will also arrange for you to sign letters authorising us to take up your Title Deeds from your Bank/Building Society and to prepare and issue the Contracts.
-This letter of Authority will also authorise us to pay off any loans charged on your property and to deduct fees and outlays from the proceeds of sale.
+We will also arrange for you to sign an authority for us to get your Title documents from your Bank.

+We need your title documents to prepare the Contracts.

+This letter of Authority will also allow us to pay off any loans on your property.

+It also allows us to deduct fees and outlays from the proceeds of sale.